Ankr-network/ankr-docs/docs/Game/Unreal/getting-started/04-mint-nft.md

 :::tip

-All 'write' functions such as minting a character or wearable incur gas fees to cover smart contract operations.
+All write method calls such as minting a character or wearable incur gas fees to cover smart contract operations.
 Tickets are issued for these and approval needed via MetaMask.

-All 'read' functions such as retrieving a balance do NOT incur gas fees.
+All read data method calls such as retrieving a balance do NOT incur gas fees.

 :::

 ## Mint Character

-**MintCharacter** is used to send a request to mint a new character on the blockchain.
+`MintCharacter` is used to send a request to mint a new character on the blockchain.

 The following body is sent to POST http://45.77.189.28:5000/send/transaction